-There are many misconceptions and myths surrounding treatment options such as ART (assisted reproductive technology).
-If you are in the fact finding stage, read on as we debunk common ART myths and break down the facts.
+There are many assisted reproductive technology (ART) myths and misconceptions.
+If you are in the fact finding stage, read on as we debunk common assisted reproductive technology myths and break down the facts.

 Myth: You will have multiple pregnancy births.